dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

                  loss_function=cross_entropy, batch_metrics=["acc"])
 ```

-Using our experiment, we can now launch the training as simple as
+Using our experiment, we can now launch the training as simply as

 ```python
 exp.train(train_loader, valid_generator=valid_loader, epochs=epoch_number)